MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/sql-connection-view-results.md

 ## Untyped results

-Some complicated stored procedures return an untyped results.
-This is common for stored procedures that use temp tables.
-Power Apps cannot easily determine the results ahead of time.
-Therefore, the return is marked as 'Untyped' and you cannot access these results directly.
+Some complicated stored procedures return untyped results.
+This result is common for stored procedures that use temporary tables.
+Power Apps can't easily determine the results ahead of time.
+Therefore, the return is marked as *untyped* and you can't access these results directly.
 You must first provide a type.

-You can access the data with the following example pattern.
+You can access the data with the following data access example pattern.

 ### Data access example